November 17, 2016

 How to check your keywords?

 Checking your keywords can be done many different ways.
 There are many tools on the internet where you can check for search volume and competition rates.
 The most famous one is the Google AdWords Keywordplanner.
 This tool was developed to use for Search Engine Advertising but could also help you to give some insights in the search behaviour of your focus groups while conducting keyword research.
-To easily check the competition rates you could also use the keyword research tool of Textmetrics.

 The relevance of a keyword gives the final ‘go’ or ‘no go’ and decides if you’ll write about this subject or not.
 Imagine, the competition for a certain keyword is very low but the search volume is also low.
 If this keyword is very relevant to your business blog, it still might be interesting to write about it.